KxSystems/kx-vscode/README.md

 ## Connections

-The kdb VS Code extension allows you to connect VS Code to a q process; this can be remote, referred to as an [**unmanaged q session**](#my-q) or a [**managed q session**](#bundled-q), which uses the q installed as part of the kdb VS Code extension installation.
+The kdb VS Code extension allows you to connect VS Code to one or more q processes; these can be:

+- [Bundled q](#bundled-q): referred to as a **managed q session**, which uses the q installed as part of the kdb VS Code extension installation.
 It runs a child q process from within the extension and is fully managed by the extension.
 Only one connection can be active at any given time.

+- [My q](#my-q): is a remote q process referred to as an **unmanaged q session**.

+- [Insights](#insights-connection): access to kdb Insights Enterprise API endpoints and a user-specific scratchpad process within the kdb Insights Enterprise deploy.

 ### Bundled q